 Focus Assemblies also take place within school, such as E-Safety, Safeguarding, History, Reading for Pleasure, Pupil Power Passports and many more, all of which further extend learning.

 The Whitgreave Curriculum also allows for child-initiated projects, whereby pupils are able to direct their own learning, as in, further extend or deepen learning within a particular subject or topic, or develop additional learning opportunities, which run alongside the curriculum maps.
-For example, in History, time is provided to allow for the pupils to research an area of interest to them, within the given time period, that they would like to learn more about.
+For example, in History, time is provided to allow for the pupils to research an area of interest to them, within the given time period, that they would like to learn more about and gain further knowledge.

 Learning within school is reinforced through the use of our Learning Together Journals, whereby pupils are asked key questions or given projects to complete at home.
 Pupils have ownership of how to plan, develop and present their projects, thus supporting pupil choice, child-initiated learning and the Pupil Power aspect of the Whitgreave Wheels.
 Parents/carers are strongly encouraged to work with their son/daughter to complete these projects.

 Teachers have planning time together each week, in order to ensure consistency and also, so that they can support each other at the planning stage, thus allowing for staff with expertise to support other colleagues.
+For example, the Science Leader delivers Science to both classes within the Year Group.
 All staff within school have a Peer Learning Partner, whereby staff work together to continually monitor and reflect upon practice, identifying strengths and areas for development.

+Leaders strive to develop the necessary knowledge, expertise and skills to design and implement the curriculum.
+They ensure that they are up-skilled via the achievement of external awards, through being members of professional bodies, or through the regular attendance at Subject Leader Network Meetings.
 Leaders at all levels, including Governors, regularly review and quality-assure the curriculum, to ensure that it is implemented sufficiently well.
+Assessments are reliable.
 Systems are in place to check the reliability of assessments across school.

 The Whitgreave Wheels thread through the curriculum, as well as being taught as individual topics within each Year Group.
 For example, under the Pupil Power strand, pupils from Year 1 to Year 6 are taught basic life-saving First Aid.
 Furthermore, we hold a Careers Day for all pupils and parents.
 In terms of the Community strand, pupils are involved in a Harvest Festival, whereby all donations are distributed to the local Churches and Food Banks within the community, plus groups of pupils attend the local Allotments, to carry out projects.